Murder of Adriana Marines: Aftermath

-John Richard Baltazar and Johnny Gonzalez were arrested and Baltazar was sentenced to death by lethal injection in March 1998.
-Gonzalez, meanwhile, was sentenced to 80 years in jail for his apparent role in the crime and can apply for parole in 2037.
+John Richard Baltazar and Johnny Gonzalez were arrested and both convicted of capital murder.
+Baltazar was sentenced to death by lethal injection in March 1998.
+Gonzalez was sentenced to life in prison with parole eligibility in 40 years.
+He will become eligible for parole in 2037.
 As of 2022, he remains incarcerated at the John B. Connally Unit.

 In September 1999, the Texas Court of Criminal Appeals upheld Baltazar's status as a death row member, and several other appeals were also denied.

 Baltazar expressed regrets for Adriana Marines' death, saying that "(He was) sorry for Adriana", and adding that "There's no words for (him) to say how sorry (he was) for the little girl".
 He did not, however, express any regrets in trying to kill Adriana Marines' uncle, Cuellar, stating that "(he's) never been very good with controlling (his) anger, but if Ted were to beat (his) mom again, (he) would try and [sic] go whip on him again."
 Baltazar did not show remorse for shooting Adriana's father Arturo either, pronouncing that "He jumped up and he was in (John Richard's) face.
 That's why he got shot."

-On January 15, 2003, and under the blitz of much media coverage, Baltazar was given a lethal injection for the death of Adriana Marines.
+On January 15, 2003, and under the blitz of much media coverage, Baltazar was executed by lethal injection at the Huntsville Unit.
 He did not make any final statements.
 He is buried at Captain Joe Byrd Cemetery.